freeCodeCamp/freeCodeCamp/guide/english/certifications/javascript-algorithms-and-data-structures/debugging/understanding-the-differences-between-the-freecodecamp-and-browser-console/index.md

 ## Understanding the Differences between the freeCodeCamp and Browser Console

-#### Solution:
+#### Hint:
 So were exactly do you run this *console.log()* command?
-In order to see the difference between the live console (terminal of freecodecamp) and our browser we need to open up the console in our browser.
+In order to see the difference between the live console (terminal of freecodecamp) and our browser console we need to open up the console in our browser.
 Contemporary internet browser have a built in feature called Developer Tools which, among others contains a live console.
 In this console we can execute Javascript commands and see the result.
 It behaves in a same manner as the window we write code here in Freecodecamp!